tumic0/QtPBFImagePlugin-styles/README.md

 Styles for Mapbox vector tiles (MVT) usable with [QtPBFImagePlugin](https://github.com/tumic0/QtPBFImagePlugin).

-There are (at least) five incompatible MVT schemas out there:
+There are (at least) six incompatible MVT schemas out there:
 - Mapbox
 - OpenMapTiles (eg. MapTiler, Mapilion)
 - Tilezen (eg. HERE, Nextzen)
 - Ordnance Survey
 - Esri
+- WebVektor

 This repository contains Mapbox GL styles usable with QtPBFImagePlugin for each schema.
 The styles are usualy copies (sometimes with minor tweaks) of